pingcap/docs-cn/v2.1/tools/dm-task-configuration-file-intro.md

 syncers:                                            # Configuration arguments of running Syncer
     global:
-        worker-count: 16                            # The number of threads that synchronize binlog events concurrently in Syncer
+        worker-count: 16                            # The number of threads that replicate binlog events concurrently in Syncer
         batch: 1000                                 # The number of SQL statements in a transaction batch that Syncer
-                                                    # synchronizes to the downstream database
+                                                    # replicates to the downstream database
-        max-retry: 100                              # The retry times of the transactions with an error that Syncer synchronizes
+        max-retry: 100                              # The retry times of the transactions with an error that Syncer replicates
                                                     # to the downstream database (only for DML operations)
 ```